isomerpages/moe-greenridgesec/pages/faq.md

 **5\.
 What are the school hours in Greenridge?**

-School starts at 7.25am on Mondays, Tuesdays, Thursday and Friday, 8.25am on Wednesdays.
+School starts at 7.30am.
 Students are advised to report earlier to gather in their classes for morning assembly.